MarkusAlop/finalproj/README.md

 ## Notes
 - Passwords are securely hashed before storage.
 - JWT tokens are used for authentication.
-- Proper error handling is implemented for invalid credentials and unauthorized access.
+- Proper error handling is implemented for invalid credentials, unauthorized access, and rate limiting.